matplotlib/matplotlib/doc/api/api_changes.rst

   to scale one-sided densities by a factor of 2.
 Also, optionally scale the densities by the sampling frequency, which gives true values of densities that can be integrated by the returned frequency values.
-  This also gives better MatLab compatibility.
+  This also gives better MATLAB compatibility.
 The corresponding :class:`matplotlib.axes.Axes` methods and :mod:`matplotlib.pyplot` functions were updated as well.